b-N-I-R-A-V/European-Weather-Predictions/README.md

 # European Weather Prediction
-**Purpose and Context:** This project was aimed at utilizing machine learning techniques to predict consequences and impact of extreme weather events.
-The project was part of my coursework of Machine Learning Specialization by CareerFoundry.
-In this project we have used several machine learning algorithms to predict pleasant and unpleasant days for outdoor activities and we have assesed which algorithm best work for this goal.
+**Purpose and Context:** This project aimed to utilize machine learning techniques to predict the consequences and impacts of extreme weather events.
+The project was part of my coursework for the Machine Learning Specialization by CareerFoundry.
+In this project, we used several machine learning algorithms to predict pleasant and unpleasant days for outdoor activities and assessed which algorithm works best for this goal.

 ### Project Goals:
 * Finding new patterns in weather changes over the last 60 years.